pydio/pydio-doc-admin-guide/4_access_control_and_security/1_groups_and_roles.md

 ### Main Concepts

-The identity management features of Pydio Cells rely on an **internal user directory** that is implemented using a database and an index.
+The identity management feature of Pydio Cells relies on an **internal user directory** that is implemented using a database and an index.
 Basically, it means that a user (or a group or a role) is also a generic *Node* in the system.
 Thus, it can be shared, assigned some ACLs or policies or enriched with metadata.